 - (1) Eliminations. - (A) Pairings.
 Teams should be paired by the tournament director, who should try to prevent, where possible, teams from the same school from meeting in preliminary rounds.
 Teams shall debate in their assigned pairings. - (B) District.
 The district championship may be decided, as the district executive committee directs, by (1) round robin or (2) preliminary rounds leading to an elimination bracket where all undefeated contestants shall be placed into the elimination bracket.
 First through sixth places shall be determined.
 No ties shall be awarded.
 The district director should notify the schools of the format prior to the meet.
 First place teams in districts with multiple schools entered will advance to state competition.
 In districts with only one school entered in the district meet, first place advances to state competition only if the high school principal certifies that the team has competed in a minimum of eight competitive interschool debate rounds prior to the certification deadline.
-In districts with fewer than a total of eight teams competing, the second place team advances to state competitive interschool CX debate rounds prior to the certification deadline see (j) (2) (B).
 In districts with eight teams or more competing, the second place team advances automatically.
-The remaining teams will serve as alternates. - (C) State.
+In districts with fewer than a total of eight teams competing, the second place team advances to state competition only if the high school principal certifies that the team has competed in a minimum of eight competitive interschool CX debate rounds prior to the certification deadline see (i) (2) (B).
+The remaining teams placing at the district meet will serve as alternates. - (C) State.
 At the State Meet, the tournament format will be structured to allow for preliminary rounds for the purpose of seeding for the elimination rounds.
 The teams advancing to the elimination rounds will be announced after the completion of the preliminary rounds.
 Brackets are not broken at the State Meet.
 Both semifinalist teams will be awarded bronze medals.
 First and second place shall debate for medals.
 Teams who refuse to debate in semifinal or final rounds at the State Meet shall be disqualified from the tournament and such violations may be grounds for suspension from team debate for the following year. - (2) Choice of Sides.
 If possible, each team should debate both the affirmative side and the negative side of the resolution during the course of the meet.
 For example, in a three-preliminary round tournament each team should debate affirmative one round, negative one round, and then flip a coin or come to a mutual agreement for a third round. - (3) Judges.
 Judges shall be selected in odd numbers (1, 3, 5) for each debate.
 Judges should be: - (A) selected on the basis of capability, impartiality and willingness to judge according to UIL standards; - (B) at minimum, high school graduates; - (C) instructed to sit apart during the debate; - (D) provided with adequate instructions for using the judging criteria for debate in the UIL program; - (E) instructed to direct questions to the contest director; and - (F) instructed not to discuss their decisions with other individuals or judges while judging a given debate. - (i) District.
 Judges for the district meet shall be chosen by the contest director subject to the approval of the district executive committee.
 So far as possible, the judges should not know which school a